History of the United States Senate: Slavery and sectional conflict

-1865–1913
+1865–1913s

-In the decades following the Civil War, the Senate addressed major national questions such as reconstruction and monetary policy.
+In the decades following the Civil War, the Senate addressed major national questions such as Reconstruction and monetary policy.
 During the Third Party System, state legislatures—dominated by strong party organizations—determined Senate elections, ensuring that party leaders and influential figures could secure seats.
-The era also coincided with rapid industrial expansion, when entrepreneurs and financiers gained prestige comparable to that of military leaders, and several entered the Senate.
+This era also coincided with rapid industrial expansion when entrepreneurs and financiers gained prestige comparable to that of military leaders, and several entered the Senate.

 In 1870, Hiram Revels of Mississippi became the first African American senator.
 Chosen by state Republicans under pressure from Black legislators, Revels filled a short unexpired term and was seated after a 48–8 Senate vote following objections from some members.
 Revels used his brief tenure to advocate for civil rights and protest racial segregation.
-Four years later, Mississippi’s legislature appointed Blanche Bruce, who served a full term from 1875 to 1881 and presided over the Senate in 1879.
+Four years later, Mississippi's legislature appointed Blanche Bruce, who served a full term from 1875 to 1881 and presided over the Senate in 1879.
 He was the last African American senator until 1967.

+Although they only held the majority for only two years from 1881 to 1913, the Democratic Party made major strides in pioneering formal leadership positions by establishing a party leader or floor leader.
+The majority and minority leaders communicated their party's positions, coordinated their respective legislative strategies, and played a major role in the day-to-day operations of floor procedure.

 Between 1871 and 1898, the Senate rejected or stalled numerous treaties, including reciprocal trade agreements and proposals to annex the Dominican Republic and the Danish West Indies.
-It also blocked an arbitration treaty with Britain and demanded renegotiation of The Panama Canal treaty.
-In 1898, the Senate came close to rejecting the treaty that ended the Spanish–American War.
+It also blocked an arbitration treaty with Britain.
+In 1898, the Senate came close to rejecting the treaty that ended the Spanish American War.

 By the turn of the century, Senate leadership was dominated by a small group of Republicans, notably Nelson Aldrich of Rhode Island, Orville Platt of Connecticut, John Coit Spooner of Wisconsin, William Boyd Allison of Iowa, and national party figure Mark Hanna of Ohio.
 Aldrich in particular shaped federal tax and tariff policy and played a central role in establishing the Federal Reserve System.
-Among Democrats, Arthur Pue Gorman of Maryland emerged as a major figure.
+Among Democrats, Arthur Pue Gorman of Maryland was elected caucus chairman to promote party unity, energize senators, and counter factionalism.

 In 1907, Charles Curtis of Kansas became the first Native American senator.
 A registered member of the Kaw Nation with Osage and Potawatomi heritage, Curtis chaired the Indian Affairs Committee.
-He promoted assimilationist policies and sponsored legislation that limited tribal sovereignty, reflecting the federal government’s prevailing approach to Native American affairs at the time.
+He promoted assimilationist policies and sponsored legislation that limited tribal sovereignty, reflecting the federal government's prevailing approach to Native American affairs at the time.